damianhakert/damianhakert.github.io/source/posts/2017-02-06-gitlab-mexico-summit-2017.html.md

 The best thing about working at GitLab is the people.
 We have somehow managed to collect the most dedicated, thoughtful, and hardworking group of individuals around the world.
-Being in one place is exhausting, because there are so many wonderful people to meet but also so inspiring.
-You get to hear the diverse projects everyone is working on and their innovative solutions and you feel inspired by his/her passion and creativity.
+Being in one place is exhausting, because there are so many wonderful people to meet, but it's also so inspiring.
+You get to hear about the diverse projects everyone is working on and their innovative solutions and you feel inspired by their passion and creativity.
 It made us so excited for 2017, knowing how much enthusiasm we are going to bring and the potential we have to continue to build an excellent company and product.

-How about joining us in the next GitLab Summit?
-Check our opening [jobs] and apply right now!
+How about joining us at the next GitLab Summit?
+Check out our [job openings] and apply right now!

 <!-- identifiers -->

-[jobs]: /jobs/
+[job openings]: /jobs/
 [sid]: /team/#sytses
 [team summit]: https://about.gitlab.com/culture/#summits